bitovi/academy/src/typescript/03-setting-up-your-environment/setting-up-your-environment.md

 - Use npm to initialize a new Node application
 - Add TypeScript to a project
 - Use `ts-node` to run TypeScript
+- Write TypeScript tests in a Node project

 ## Objective 1: Install prerequisites